Gersondelacruzdeveloper/yara-beach/README.md

 ##### back to [top](#table-of-contents)

+##### Admin navbar

+The admin navbar does not have much different from the customer navbar, but the only differences are in the colour of the navbar, a dashbard link, excursion link, and rentals containing the crud functionality and a link to access the customer page.

 ##### Administrator dashboard page features
 The administrator dashboard page It has an admin navbar, a big title informing the user that the page is the admin, Below the title, we have 3 colour cards.
 The left-side card has the total number of users; the middle one has the total rental bookings for the day; and the right side has the total excursion bookings for the day .
 Below the colour cards, there can be today's rental and excursion bookings; then we have the excursion and rental future bookings; and last, we have the excursion and rental previous bookings. and on the button we can find the footer.